Natural remedies for ADHD

 Siberian Ginseng: Eleutherococcus senticosis, the extract stimulates brain activity and causes a more economical release of body energy.

 Green Oats: It is one of the healthy foods for ADHD.
 It helps in soothing and relaxing the nervous system.
 Its tonic effect has not been seen immediately but continuous intake of Green oats has a cumulative and restorative effect.

-Convolvulus Pluricaulis: Psychotropic effect of the herb was studied.
+Convolvulus pluricaulis: Psychotropic effect of the herb was studied.
 A significant improvement in memory span was observed and significant reduction in the neurotic features was observed.
-Ref.
-Singh RH and Mehta AK.
-J. Res.
-Indian Med 12(3), 1977, 18-24

 Scuttellaria laterifolia (Skullcap): Helps to maintain healthy attitude.
 Useful as an effective nerve tonic.

-In my practice I have used many herbs for treatment of ADHD in children.
-I am generally comfortable using Bacopa based products or supplements in the first phase and try other herbal remedies, based on the progress of the individual.
+Many herbs are useful for treatment of ADHD in children.
+Generally using Bacopa based products or supplements in the first phase and trying other herbal remedies, based on the progress of the individual is an option.
 Still, to prove the efficacy of all these Herbs a lot of research is required.
-However having said all this, one must not stop taking medicines prescribed for ADHD without the consultation of one’s physician and also one must take natural supplements with the consultation of one’s physician.
+However having said all this, one must not stop taking medicines prescribed for ADHD without the consultation of one’s physician and also one must take natural supplements with the consultation of a Doctor.

-I hope my above ideas would help all address ADHD conditions using the natural remedies.
+I hope the above ideas would help all address ADHD conditions using the natural remedies.

-Dr. Satya Narayana is the moderator and editor of this article originally written by Dr. Veena Deo, an Ayurvedic Doctor in India.
 All the information provided above and opinions expressed above should not be construed as medical advice.
 This information is provided for educational purposes only.
 Any statements made above have not been evaluated by the Food and Drug Administration.
 Any products discussed above are not intended to diagnose, treat, cure or prevent any disease.
-To consult Dr. Satya Narayana, please send an email to email@example.com